JamieMagee/katmagee.net/site/content/case-studies/human-shaped-book.md

 case_summary: Designit needed to consolidate its culture after a period of upheaval.
 I worked closely with key internal stakeholders to distill the company's vision and values and communicate them in a uniquely Designit way.
-testimonial: "\"We don't have a dress code, but we do have strict no asshole policy.\""
+testimonial: We don't have a dress code, but we do have strict no asshole policy.
+testimonial_author: "Rule of thumb #8"
 date: 2018-08-14T05:21:59.331Z
 draft: false
 ---